 In the defendant’s case it was argued that the treating physician followed an appropriate regimen of Dilaudid dosing, with an eye on the medical history he took from the patient, including the patient’s statement that he did not suffer from any respiratory issues.

 In September 2023, following a 2 week trial, the jury returned a verdict for the plaintiff in the amount of $20M after just 4 hours of deliberation.
 Although the jurors were not polled, it appears, like me, they had concerns that the patient’s statement that he did not suffer from any respiratory issues was not sufficient to rule out OSA.
+The failure to monitor for OSA could be considered an adverse event that contributed to the patient's outcome.

 Although the lawyers for the physician were able to mount a defense, clearly the jury did not find it persuasive.
 I’m no clinician but my experience in reviewing these kinds of cases leads me to believe that clearly documenting that OSA was asked about and considered is important.
 It’s possible that in the South Florida verdict, the decedent’s passing had nothing to do with OIRD, but such an argument would have been far more convincing had OSA been appropriately considered, managed, and documented in the patient’s care.
 That might be the difference between simply defending a case at trial and winning that case at trial.